SodbilegBatbold/primer-design/basic_app/Readme.txt

-Helygen Basic Application
+Basic Application built using PD5 classes

 basic_app.cpp is a simple application for primer design that can be used as a starting point for more specific apps.

-To build in directory /helygen/basic_app/ use command: -
+To build in directory /primer_design/basic_app/ use command: -

    ./build_basic_app